 Visit a National Trust property with free entry for your companion or carer

 If you enjoy films but need help accessing your local cinema by yourself, you’ll be pleased to know that 90% of all UK cinemas accept the CEA card, which entitles a person acting as your carer to free entry into the cinema.
-You can register for a card and find out more about the CEA scheme.
+You can register for a card and

 Many football teams offer discounted match tickets for disabled supporters, or schemes where a carer can get in on match day for free.
 To find out what your team offers and what disabled facilities they have available, just Google ‘disabled supporters [your team]’.